IBM/janusgraph-operator/articles/level-1-janusgraph.md

 $ :load data/load_data.groovy
 ```

-This will load the data and to test to make sure the data has been successfully loaded, we will run a gremlin query to get all the airlines:
+To retrieve the data and test to make sure the data has been successfully loaded, we will run a gremlin query to get all the airlines:
 ```bash
 gremlin> g.V().has("object_type", "flight").limit(30000).values("airlines").dedup().toList()
 ==>MilkyWay Airlines